wasmCloud/examples/interface/timing/README.md

 Interface definition for the "wasmcloud:timing" capability contract.
 This contract allows actors to retrieve the current system time on the wasmcloud host.

-If the resultant timestamp has nanosecond precision, so if it will be exposed to users at any point, care should be taken to avoid timing attacks by truncating the `nsec` field or to setting it to `0`.
+The `Timestamp` struct has nanosecond precision, so if it will be exposed to users at any point, care should be taken to avoid timing attacks by truncating the `nsec` field or to setting it to `0`.

+The default implementation of this capability contract truncates the `Timestamp` to millisecond precision, but it may be necessary to reduce the precision even further.
 ## Example
 ```rust
 use wasmcloud_interface_timing::TimingSender;